MicrosoftDocs/cpp-docs/docs/cppcx/compiler-and-linker-options-c-cx.md

 |/WINMDKEYFILE:*filename*|Specifies a key or a key pair to sign the assembly.
 The *filename* parameter corresponds to the key that's used to sign the metadata file.|

 ## Remarks
  When you use **/ZW**, the compiler automatically links to the DLL version of the C Runtime (CRT).
-Linking to the static library version is not allowed, and any use of CRT functions that are not allowed in a [!INCLUDE[win8_appname_long](../cppcx/includes/win8-appname-long-md.md)] app will cause a compile-time error.
+Linking to the static library version is not allowed, and any use of CRT functions that are not allowed in a Universal Windows Platform app will cause a compile-time error.

 ## See Also
  [Building apps and libraries](../cppcx/building-apps-and-libraries-c-cx.md)